joinpursuit/functions_and_scope_assignment/README.md

 5. Make a temperature converter.
 Use google to find the conversion formulas.

-  * Create a function called celciusToFahrenheit that takes a temperature in Celsius and returns it in Fahrenheit.
+  * Create a function called celsiusToFahrenheit that takes a temperature in Celsius and returns it in Fahrenheit.
   * Create a function called fahrenheitToCelcius that takes a temperature in Fahrenheit and returns it in Celsius.
   * Create a function called convertTemperature that takes two arguments: a temperature and a string.
 If the string is 'C', use fahrenheitToCelcius to return the temperature to Celsius.
 If the string is 'F', use celciusToFahrenheit to convert the temperature to Fahrenheit.